 Episode 2 - You Never Knew My Heart

-The Mormons and Joseph Smith have been driven out of Missouri into Nauvoo, Illinois.
+Joseph Smith and the members of the Church of Jesus Christ of Latter-day Saints have been driven out of Missouri into Nauvoo, Illinois.
 Here in southern Illinois they have come face to face with a local political organization which calls themselves the “Anti-Mormons”.

-The “Anti-Mormons” and their spokesperson, Thomas Sharp, have set the goal of murdering the Mormon Prophet.
+The “Anti-Mormons” are a community group that is against the Church of Jesus Christ of Latter-day Saints and its members.
+The “Anti-Mormons” and their spokesperson, Thomas Sharp, have set the goal of murdering the Prophet Joseph.

 I am Stephen Dethloff, and this is the Strangers & Pilgrim’s podcast telling of the Death of the Prophet Joseph Smith.

 We talked in the last episode about how the Jackson County Sheriff came and spoke with Porter Rockwell in jail back in Independence, Missouri.
 The sheriff was trying to leverage that Porter’s friendship with Joseph Smith, so that he could get Porter to flip on his friend and turn Joseph in.
 Well, the only reason that the Sheriff knew Porter and Joseph were so close was because he had a double agent feeding him this information and intel.
 When the Sheriff went down into that dungeon cell to talk to Porter he told Porter that he had learned through spies that were inside Nauvoo, how close the two men were.